Magnification and evolution bias of transient sources: GWs and SNIa: Supernovae biases

 The limiting absolute magnitude of detection is found using the limiting apparent magnitude of the detector in a specific band, the redshift of the event and the cross-filter correction $K$.
-Thus, the number of sources that have an absolute magnitude smaller than the limiting value - and so are bright enough to be observed - is just the integral of the luminosity function over the allowed magnitudes: \be n(M<M_{max},z) = \int_{-\infty}^{M_{max}} \d M\ \frac{d\Phi(M,z)}{dM} \,.\ \ee Recall that at peak brightness: \be m = M_{B} +5\log_{10}(D_L[Mpc])+25 \, ,\ \ee with $m_x$ and $M_B$ being, respectively, the apparent and absolute magnitude, and where we assume that the single or cross-filter K-correction is simply a constant offset.
+Recall that at peak brightness: \be m = M +5\log_{10}(D_L[Mpc])+25 \, ,\ \ee with $m$ and $M$ being, respectively, the apparent and absolute magnitude, and where we assume that the single or cross-filter K-correction is simply a constant offset \refrep{(note that we neglect errors on the measured apparent magnitude)}.
+Thus, the number of sources that have an absolute magnitude smaller than the limiting value - and so are bright enough to be observed - is just the integral of the luminosity function over the allowed magnitudes: \be n(M<M_{max},z) = \int_{-\infty}^{M_{max}} \d M\ \frac{d\Phi(M,z)}{dM} \,.\ \ee